deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 The same could not be said for the fruits of their barbaric recklessness, however.
 This Great Father was a dismayingly primal personality and about as subtle as a boulder tumbling down a cliff.
 His leadership relied on his personal charisma, which in turn stemmed largely from his preposterous brawn.
 Worse, his obvious intelligence rarely mattered.
 Daar got through life by thinking with his muscles and his gonads, vices that no great leader of any Great House could afford.

-None of that bode well for safety or stability in the coming decades.
+None of that boded well for safety or stability in the coming decades.

 Ideally, in time, she would like to find a wedge to put between him and the Humans.
 For now, though… his reputation, indeed the reputation of his whole species, was of undying loyalty toward his friends.
 There was nobility in that, she was forced to admit.
 And the Humans had, it was true, been the only species to come to their aid when the Hunters attacked the planet Gao.